-The Global script, which is a script that is not attached to any particular Object.
-It is always present during a game.
+Each game/save has a Global script, which is not attached to any particular Object.

 If an object is duplicated, it will sometimes have the same GUID for 1 frame before the engine assigns a new GUID to the newer Object.
 Objects in containers (bags/decks/etc) do not automatically get new GUIDs assigned to them in this way.
 Only once their contents are moved out into the scene.